LongMeadowEU/LMEU/isprojects.md

 ---
 layout: page
-title: Information System Projects for Business Processes
+title: Data Engineering
-permalink: /isprojects/
+permalink: /dataengineering/
 ---

 Using information systems and software development has given many businesses a competitive advantage.